mansiSharma12/Project-/README.md

-Here’s a draft for your performance review, focusing on achievements and opportunities for development:
+Here’s a suggestion for the **Key Achievements and Contributions** section:

-### Achievements:
+---

+**Key Achievements and Contributions:**

-1. **PowerShell Scripting**: Despite having no prior knowledge of PowerShell, you successfully completed 3 out of 5 assigned synthetic monitoring scripts for M365 applications, showcasing your adaptability and ability to learn new technologies quickly.
+1. **Developed Synthetic Monitoring Scripts**: I successfully created synthetic monitoring scripts for the majority of M365 applications, even though I had no prior experience with PowerShell.
+I was assigned five scripts, and I completed three, demonstrating my ability to quickly learn and apply new skills.

-2. **Automation with Amelia**: After training on Amelia, a new automation platform, you designed a workflow that integrates with GitLab using the Graph API.
-This demonstrates your ability to leverage emerging platforms for process automation.
+2. **Amelia Workflow for GitLab Issues**: After undergoing training on the Amelia automation platform, I developed a workflow that creates GitLab issues by leveraging the Graph API.
+This project was part of a larger initiative aimed at automating issue creation from SharePoint data, and my contribution was pivotal in driving the automation process forward.

-3. **GitLab Automation Project**: Played a critical role in a project aimed at creating GitLab issues by fetching data from SharePoint.
-Your contribution has been vital in automating issue creation and enhancing workflow efficiency.
-4. **India DoT Non-compliance Reporting**: You led the development of the most important Power Automate workflow for India DoT non-compliance reporting.
-This was a significant achievement, especially considering your initial lack of experience with Power Automate, showing tremendous growth in workflow automation.
+3. **India DoT Non-compliance Reporting Workflow**: I took ownership of and developed the most critical Power Automate workflow for India DoT non-compliance reporting.
+Despite starting with little experience in Power Automate, I quickly learned the tool and successfully delivered a solution that met the compliance requirements.

-### Opportunities for Development:
-1. **Further Development in PowerShell**: While you made significant progress, continuing to build your expertise in PowerShell would allow you to handle more complex automation tasks with confidence.
-2. **Azure Expertise**: With a keen interest in taking on future tasks involving Azure, gaining in-depth knowledge of Azure services such as Logic Apps, Functions, and Event Hubs would be a great next step in advancing your technical skills.
-3. **Advanced Amelia Automation**: Expanding your knowledge of Amelia to create more complex, multi-system integrated workflows will enhance your capability to handle diverse automation scenarios.

-This structure reflects your accomplishments while setting a clear direction for your professional development.
-Does this work for you?
+4. **Collaboration and Learning**: Throughout the year, I actively collaborated with peers and cross-functional teams, particularly on monitoring app scripts.
+I consistently sought opportunities to expand my skill set, which has contributed to my growth in automation technologies and workflow optimization.

+---

+This focuses on your significant accomplishments and impact.
+Let me know if you'd like to adjust or add anything!